 When both complainant and respondent submit requests for review and the Dean of Students in the University (or designee) determines that both meet one or more of the criteria for convening a Review Board, the Dean of Students in the University will decide whether the dual requests should be considered by separate Review Boards or by a single Review Board.

 The Dean of Students in the University will inform the complainant and/or the respondent in writing if the other party has submitted a request for review and will subsequently inform both parties, in writing, if the request meets one or more of the criteria for referral to a Review Board.
-The complainant’s and/or respondent’s request for review will be made available to the other party, who will have 7 days to submit an optional response statement.
+The complainant’s and/or respondent’s request for review will be made available to the other party, who will have 5 business days to submit an optional response statement.
 This statement, if submitted, will be provided to the Review Board along with the request for review.

-Review Boards will be convened as soon as is practicable but not before the deadline (either fifteen or thirty days, if an extension has been granted) for submitting a request for review.
+Review Boards will be convened as soon as is practicable but not before the deadline (either fifteen or thirty calendar days, if an extension has been granted) for submitting a request for review.

 University-wide Disciplinary System Review Board